 Well, first things first, one either hears the Gospel and believes it, or they hear it and they don’t.
 A person can’t choose to believe anything (outside, perhaps, of some extreme form of self-inflicted brainwashing, but I doubt even that’s possible), so whether or not one believes the Gospel after hearing it comes down to whether their brain is currently in a state that’s receptive to believing it at that time or not, and if it is, they will believe it and they will be saved (although, whether it is in such a state at that time is entirely based on God making sure it is, because only the elect can believe the Gospel in this lifetime, with the rest having their apprehensions blinded by the god of this eon, but that’s a whole other discussion for another time).
-Of course, it also helps to know what the Gospel actually is and what it means, but that’s probably also a discussion for another time.
+Of course, it also helps to know what the Gospel actually is and what it means (but that’s probably also a discussion for another time).

-That said, those who do happen to believe the Gospel that Paul taught will get to enjoy eonian life in the heavens (“eonian life” is often mistranslated as “eternal life” or “everlasting life” in less accurate Bible versions, but it’s really just a term that means one gets to enjoy life in the kingdom of God during the next eon or two, prior to the time everyone else will experience salvation), and perhaps even reign among the celestials during the next two eons, and I’d rather enjoy that than miss out on it, even if I’d still get to enjoy salvation later if I missed out on it.
+That said, those who do happen to believe the Gospel that Paul taught will get to enjoy eonian life in the heavens (“eonian life” is often translated as “eternal life” or “everlasting life” in less literal Bible versions, but it’s really just a term that means one gets to enjoy life in the kingdom of God during the next eon or two, prior to the time everyone else will experience salvation), and perhaps even reign among the celestials during the next two eons, and I’d rather enjoy that than miss out on it, even if I’d still get to enjoy salvation later if I missed out on it.
 But if someone isn’t interested in eonian life, that’s their prerogative (from a relative perspective, of course), and they’ll still get to enjoy salvation at the end of the eons, even if they miss out on a lot of bliss in the meantime.

 - If everybody will be saved, what’s the point of preaching the Gospel?

 Humans can’t help but share news, and that goes for good news too.
-So even though I don’t have to do so, I can’t stop myself from proclaiming the Good News that Christ died for our sins, that He was entombed, and that He was roused the third day, and that, because of this, everyone who has been made mortal because of what Adam did will also eventually be vivified (meaning they’ll be made immortal, also known as experiencing salvation) because of what Christ did.
-But if you don’t feel so inclined to share this Good News, or at least don’t find yourself wanting to (or perhaps able to) share it with everyone, that’s okay, because everyone will still experience salvation in the end because of what this Good News means.
+So even though I don’t have to do so, I can’t stop myself from proclaiming the good news that Christ died for our sins, that He was entombed, and that He was roused the third day, and that, because of this, everyone who has been made mortal because of what Adam did will also eventually be vivified (meaning they’ll be made immortal, also known as experiencing salvation) because of what Christ did.
+But if you don’t feel so inclined to share this good news, or at least don’t find yourself wanting to (or perhaps able to) share it with everyone, that’s okay, because everyone will still experience salvation in the end because of what this good news means.